-Students will work in teams to prepare a complete advertising and IMC recommendation for a real company that needs its current campaign refreshed.
+Students will work in teams to prepare a complete advertising and IMC recommendation for a real company that's currently engaging a new agency partner.
 The emphasis will be on developing sound strategies and rationales, solid creative and multiple media executions and professional quality work.
 Your instructor will make the class as much like a real agency new business experience as possible.